sachinchopra35/dbt2/dbt_airflow/jinja_walkthrough.md

 # Jinja2 - basics walkthrough

-Note: it may be beneficial to first go through this (as well as the main dbt tutorial) WITHOUT using Airflow, so that you get an idea of how dbt works locally.
-Then, the activity can be extended to using Airflow.
+- First, go through this (as well as the main dbt tutorial) WITHOUT using Airflow
+- The next step is to define DAGS etc., then use Airflow to download the data from Kaggle then run the same commands

 ## Aim:
 - Understand the benefits of referencing databases using Jinja in DBT (compared to using regular SQL syntax)